 Data is a useful tool in any battle, especially if you’re opting to wage war against your waistline in an attempt to be healthier.
 Back in 2007, I bought a dirt-cheap scale and drew my own graph sheets in order to chart my weight’s downward progress after a rough year at university.
 I think that while 2007 me wouldn’t be pleased with my own fitness journey, he would love the fact that the process is entirely automated, and affordable.
-Consequently, allow me to take you (and him) on a journey to pick the best smart scale to help you on your own journey toward behavior change.
+Consequently, allow me to take you (and him) on a journey to pick the best smart scale to help you on your own journey toward behavior change and improving your overall health.

 Fitbit Aria Air